Shivangi-Sharma-CS/robofriends/README.md

 Runs the build file for deployment

 ### `npm update`
-Allows you to update dependencies to main project
+Allows you to update dependencies to maintain the project